modist/cstate/content/issues/2023-02-13-maintenance-window.md

 section: issue
 ---

-*Soon* - In the near future, we will shut down our network for some routine bug fixes and other work. {{< track "2023-02-24 10:35:00" >}}
+*Soons* - In the near future, we will shut down our network for some routine bug fixes and other work. {{< track "2023-02-24 10:35:00" >}}